« February

 - Corner of the Country

-Cape Flattery, northwesternmost point in the continental United States - Lenny
+Cape Flattery, northwesternmost point in the continental United States - Spacelift 2018

 - New Dungeness Lighthouse

-Located 5 miles out from the mainland; shot from shore at 400mm, cropped to 1/3rd. - Center of the Universe
+Located 5 miles out from the mainland; shot from shore at 400mm, cropped to 1/3rd. - The Face on the Tails

 - Help me, Doctor Zaius